 Drops and Doorways

-In 1999 I had an accident; the 4 muscle groups in my right rotator cuff were damaged.
-I thought I’d never paint again.
-I couldn’t click a mouse, twist the cap off a tube of paint, let alone stir.
-After 9 months of despair, I decided to try using my left hand to spatter, roll rags, and squeeze my hand into a fist, splash and roll with a paint roller.
-I used my chemistry knowledge of solvents and acrylic paints to begin.
-It became apparent that using my left hand connected to the right side of my brain; I developed an entirely new palette preference.
-Then I had a dream about snowflakes.
-My friend Ron Nemec (the Architect) told me about Ukichiro Nakaya, the scientist who is credited with creating snow crystals in the laboratory.
-I began to research this.
-I was attracted to the ephemeral ness of snowflakes; the simpatico between the briefness of everything evoked in boundless unique identities, the same with every place person and object.
-How limitless!
-That is how I began the abstractions that I am still engaged in today.
-Through physical therapy I regained the use of my right arm; but I was still interested in abstractions.
-I am now re-engaging representation.
+In 1999 an accident left me with damage to the 4 muscle groups in my right rotator cuff.
+I thought I’d never paint again; to click a mouse, twist the cap off a tube of paint, let alone stir was practically impossible.
+After 9 months of despair, I began to use my left hand; spattering, rolling rags in paint and squeezing my left hand into a fist, splashing and making marks with a paint roller.
+I used my knowledge of chemistry with solvents and acrylic paints to begin.
+It became apparent that using my left hand connected to the right side of my brain; I developed new palette preferences.